mewing0328/eManage/README.md

 [mysqltutorial.org](https://www.mysqltutorial.org/mysql-nodejs/insert/): How to add a new row to a SQL table with an inquirer answer

 [suvarna28 GitHub](https://github.com/suvarna28): utilized her approach for self referencing the employees table to get manager name.
 Altered her approach to use NATURAL JOIN as well

+[stackoverflow.com](https://stackoverflow.com/questions/6054368/null-value-for-int-in-update-statement): Article discussing null as an INT data type so no need for quotes when assigning null to an array row